 "She runs pageants around the country, so we got together and sang at one and we recorded the performance and sent it into 'America's Got Talent,'" Collins said.

 The NBC reality contest show brought the Texas Tenors to Houston to sing for the judges.

 The trio went onto the quarterfinals, the semi finals and then the finals, where it placed fourth, Collins said.

 Since then the Tenors did a PBS special, "You Should Dream," during which they partnered with the Utah's local PBS affiliates, KUED and KBYU, to give out tickets in support of PBS and the Utah Symphony.

 The PBS affiliates will be at the Utah Symphony concert at Deer Valley as well, Collins said.

 "This show, from the beginning to end, was all arranged by us," he said.
-"We'll do a patriotic medley, which will include 'God Bless America,' 'Battle Hymn of the Republic' and some other things."

 The group will also perform "God Bless the U.S.A.," which was made popular by Lee Greenwood.
 The song, which the Texas Tenors performed in "America's Got Talent," is one of the tracks on their new Top 10 album, "You Should Dream."